SinitsynAM/Guess_the_numbers/README.md

-# Guess-the-numbers
+# Guess_the_numbers
-console program for guessing numbers
+Сonsole program for guessing numbers